hindu-comm/weblogs/manasataramgini/2006/02/2006-02-04_ekanamsha-a-deity-of-tantric-vaishnavism.md

 it back at kAlanemI.
 Unable to bear the trishUla, the dAnava and his vAhana were burnt to ashes by it.

-### kAlanemi's reappearance
 Though it appeared that kAlanemI was dead towards the end of the KR^itayuga he was to re-appear before the beginning of the downward turn of the wheel time (the age of kali) as the evil king of the bhojas, kaMsa.
 There were six powerful dAnavas, grandsons of hiraNyakashipu, who threatened the world with their invincibility.
 The all-knowing viShNu, entered them in a dream and stole their prANas an kept them in the care of ekAnamshA for future use.
 Aeons later when kAlanemI reincarnated as kaMsa, viShNu was asked by the brAhmaNas and pR^ithivi to intercede and save them from the duShTa kShatriyas. viShNu decided to duely incarnate and slay kaMsa, but this intelligence was leaked by nArada to kaMsa.
 So viShNu directed ekAnaMshA to place those 6 dAnava prAnas she had maintained in suspension in the womb of devakI while she was in prison.
 Each time she gave birth kaMsa killed the child, thus riding the world of the 6 dAnavas.
 On the seventh occasion she brought the kAla-sarpa or the saMkarShaNa as an embryo and placed it in the womb of rohiNi, while she put the original embryo in rohiNi’s womb into devakI’s womb, where it miscarried.
 Then she converted herself to an embryo and entered